+Understood.
+Will work with the lab manager on this.

 Impact of the Sample Preparation Process

 If the same sample is to be used for different tests at different labs, how is this done?
 Is there only one single Sample preparation station?
 If yes, complexity increases and the sample has to travel to the other lab area.